Determinization of Integral Discounted-Sum Automata is Decidable: Recoverable Gaps and -separation

+In this section we show that the existence of infinitely many TRGs is characterized by the existence of a (computable) large-enough TRGs.

-On the other hand, the gap between two runs cannot increase too much within a small number of steps.
+In contrast to \cref{cor: Udi's constant unrecoverablility}, the gap between two runs cannot increase too much within a small number of steps.
 We capture the contra-positive of this, by showing that if two runs reach a large enough gap, then the runs have been far from each other for a long suffix.

 \begin{lemma} Consider $n_\text{steps},n_\text{gap}\in \mathbb{N}$, there exists an effectively computable number $N$ such that for any two runs $\rho^1=\rho^1_0, \ldots ,\rho^1_n$ and $\rho^2=\rho^2_0, \ldots ,\rho^2_n$, if $\Gamma(\rho^1)-\Gamma(\rho^2)>N$ then $n>n_\text{steps}$ and $\Gamma(\rho^1_0, \ldots ,\rho^1_{n-n_\text{steps}})-\Gamma(\rho^2_0, \ldots ,\rho^2_{n-n_\text{steps}})>n_\text{gap}$. \end{lemma}